bltinoco/bltinoco.github.io/all_collections/_posts/2021-11-04-jekyll-markdown.md

 ---
 layout: post
-title: Jekyll Markdown
+title: Journey of Bruno L. Tinoco
-date: 2021-11-04
+date: 2023-07-10
-categories: ["jekyll", "Test Post", "first post"]
+categories:
 ---

 Text can be **bold**, _italic_, ~~strikethrough~~ or `keyword`